Dario Amodei

 Amodei has also appeared in policy contexts.
 On July 25, 2023, he testified before the U.S. Senate Judiciary Subcommittee on Privacy, Technology, and the Law at a hearing on principles for AI regulation.
 Anthropic materials also connect his public policy work to frontier threats, red teaming, and the need to evaluate dangerous capabilities before deployment.

 The RSP is important because it makes Anthropic's safety claims partially inspectable.
-It also raises a hard question: whether voluntary company policies can meaningfully constrain a frontier lab when competitive, geopolitical, and investor pressures intensify.
+It also raises a hard question: whether voluntary company policies can meaningfully constrain a frontier lab when competitive, geopolitical, customer, and investor pressures intensify.

 Core Ideas